PradattaA/DupeFinder/README.md

     mvn clean install
 On the first build, Maven will download all the dependencies from the internet and cache them in the local repository (~/.m2/repository), which can take a considerable amount of time.
 Subsequent builds will be faster.

-## Running Presto in your IDE
+## Running DupeFinder in your IDE

 ### Overview

 After building DupeFinder for the first time, you can load the project into your IDE and run the application.
-I recommend using IntelliJ IDEA, because the GUI is designed using INteliJ GUI BUilder Plugin, which may not work in anyother IDE.
+I recommend using [**IntelliJ IDEA**](www.jetbrains.com/idea/), because the GUI is designed using INteliJ GUI BUilder Plugin, which may not work in anyother IDE.
 As DupeFinder is a standard Maven project, you can import it into your IDE using the root pom.xml file.
-In IntelliJ, choose Open Project from the Quick Start box or choose Open from the File menu and select the root pom.xml file.
+In **IntelliJ**, choose Open Project from the Quick Start box or choose Open from the File menu and select the root **pom.xml** file.

 After opening the project in IntelliJ, double check that the Java SDK is properly configured properly for the project: